 Nothing will derail an activity faster than unclear instructions.
 Take the time to make sure you have explained the activity clearly and given participants the chance to ask questions.

 Many activities work better when you can bring one or more participants into focus for the rest of the group.
 For example, if a participant is trying to Sell This Pen, or two participants are playing Rock Paper Scissors against each other, it’d be best for their video feeds to be displayed prominently for the whole group to see.
 Using the fishbowl discussion format, or participant spotlight feature of your online meeting platform helps ensure that everyone is looking at the right person at the right time.
-Find out more about how Seshboard can help you manage this quickly and easily.
+Seshboard's table spotlight feature makes it easy to manage fishbowl discussions during your session.
+You can book a personal demo with us if you're interested in learning more about how Seshboard lets you do this.

 Mind The Time